WhatsApp and Twilio are making special considerations for COVID-19 related use cases during these unique times.

 To onboard, governments must first establish contact with their local Facebook Public Policy contact to escalate the government's use case.
 Once contact with Facebook Public Policy has been made, please follow the already published onboarding guidelines.

-Please note that government entities working with an independent software vendor (ISV) should use their own Twilio account.
-Access to the ISV can be provided for integration.
-You can then provide your Twilio account credentials (Account SID and Auth Token) to the ISV for them to integrate your account with their functionality.
+Please note that government entities working with a software integrator (SI) must use their own Twilio account, not the SI.
+After approval and onboarding, the government entity can then provide its own Twilio account credentials (Account SID and Auth Token) to the SI for them to perform any necessary system integration.

 COVID-19 and WhatsApp – FAQ